bigfix/developer.bigfix.com/site/reference/types/bes-action.md

 # time range end of &lt;bes action&gt; : time of day

-Returns the ending &amp;lt;time of day&amp;gt; for the specified action.
+Returns the ending &lt;time of day&lt; for the specified action.
 Along with the starting time of day, this defines the allowed time range for execution of the action.

 # time range start of &lt;bes action&gt; : time of day

-Returns the starting &amp;lt;time of day&amp;gt; for the specified action.
+Returns the starting &lt;time of day&lt; for the specified action.
 Along with the ending time of day, this defines the allowed time range for execution of the action.

 # time stopped of &lt;bes action&gt; : time